jocew1904/105-unit-3/data/README.md

 ### About the Data
-- **Provenance**: this data came from a [compilation of GitHub data sets](https://github.com/awesomedata/awesome-public-datasets) that Prof. Gotzler recommended to his class.
+This data came from a [compilation of GitHub data sets](https://github.com/awesomedata/awesome-public-datasets) that Prof. Gotzler recommended to his class.
-- **Purpose**: this code is for anyone wishing to explore economic data in Scandanavian nations (and the US).
 It reflects changes in GDP per capita across severeal countries.
-- **Potential**: this repository was created since many people, both economists and students, praise the economic growth and overall wellbeing of Scandanavian nations.
-It can contribute to research about the state of Scandanavian economies and which nation's economic policies to adopt in the US.

 More information can be found in the main page's [**README file**](https://github.com/jocew1904/105-unit-3/blob/main/README.md).